 A final and crucial point to keep in mind when it comes to children and divorce is that you need to avoid giving your children false hope that a marriage may recover.
 Oftentimes, children of different ages will remain hopeful that there may still be a chance their parents will reconcile.
 Feeding into that false hope can be detrimental to your children.
 It is important to always be direct and honest with your children, using age-appropriate communication to prevent giving them false hope that you and your spouse might somehow remain together.

 The family law attorneys at Bozanian McGregor LLC are readily available to help you and your family navigate your divorce.
-Call us today, or reach out through our website to set up a consultation!
+From child custody, child support, and mediation, to high-net-worth divorce, we are here to assist all families in all aspects of Call us today, or reach out through our website to set up a consultation!